-Field curvature is an aberration (distortion) in the image of an optical instrument (such as a telescope), such that it brings the image in focus on a curved surface rather than a plane, so when used with a (flat) focal plane, the best focus is either in the center, or some ring concentric to the center, the rest being fuzzier.
-A Schmidt camera is a reflector telescope using a spherical mirror which produces spherical aberration, then a lens (the Schmidt corrector plate) which reduces the spherical aberration but leaves it with such field curvature.
-(The advantages of the Schmidt camera are an easier-to-manufacture mirror, and a good image despite a short focal length.)
-I believe curved photographic plates were used with them, but the CCDs used now are generally flat.
-I read that a current strategy is an additional lens which compensates for the field curvature (a field flattener lens).
+A Schmidt telescope has considerable field curvature, a choice in its design to gain other advantages.
+Its spherical mirror produces spherical aberration, and a lens (the Schmidt corrector plate) reduces the spherical aberration but leaves it with substantial field curvature.
+The design's advantage is an easier-to-manufacture mirror, and a good image despite a short focal length giving it a large field of view suitable for surveys.
+I believe special curved photographic plates were used with them, but the CCDs more recently used are generally flat.
+I read that one current strategy is an additional lens which reduces the field curvature (a field flattener lens).